Ana-Niko-byte/zenlist/README.md

 - Review Form

 To submit a review, the user must be signed in.
-On the home page, the user can find a '_Share your Thoughts_' section.
+On the home page, the user can find a `Share your Thoughts` section.
 If the user is not logged in, a _Sign Up_ button displays with a sentence prompting the user to sign in to leave a review.

 ![thoughts sign in](static/images/thoughts.png)